Cajac/picoCTF-Writeups/picoCTF_2022/Cryptography/Vigenere.md

 ### Use an online solver

-You cabn use an online solver such as [Rumkin](https://rumkin.com/tools/cipher/vigenere/) to solve this challenge.
+You can use an online solver such as [Rumkin](https://rumkin.com/tools/cipher/vigenere/) to solve this challenge.

 Set the 'Operating Mode' to `Decrypt` and set the 'Cipher key' to `CYLAB`.
 Then enter the cipher text in the large text field and you get the flag at the bottom of the window.

 ### Use a Python script

-In addition, lets write a small Python script called `solve.py` to decode this
+In addition, let's write a small Python script called `solve.py` to decode this
 ```python
 #!/usr/bin/python
 # -*- coding: latin-1 -*-